ClueRide/front-end-common/src/providers/resources/README.md

 - Created a separate service which is configured inside a service.provider file.
-- Using a namespace to avoid name collisions (Location popped out as a collision) (TODO: Move away from namespaces -- hard to export when supporting module sharing).

 # Testing
 Resources fall under the category of "Services".
 Along with Pipes, Services are generally